Last updated on September 16th, 2020

 - 1 large egg

-- 2 pounds ground beef
+- 1 pound ground beef

-- 2 13.5-oz. cans unsweetened coconut milk
+- 1 13.5-ounce can unsweetened coconut milk

-- 2 tablespoons fish sauce
+- 1 tablespoon fish sauce

-- 2 tablespoons palm sugar or brown sugar
+- 1 tablespoon palm sugar or dark brown sugar

-- 1/2 to 1 cup water
+- 1/4 to 1/2 cup water

 Make the meatballs:

-Bake for about 10 minutes, until just cooked through and starting to brown.
+- Bake for about 10-12 minutes, until just cooked through and starting to brown.
 Remove from the oven and cool for about 5 minutes.

-At this point, you can transfer the meatballs to a clean, waxed paper-lined baking sheet and freeze for 1 hour.
-The frozen meatballs can be stored in a freezer-safe zip-top bag for up to 3 months and reheated in the sauce.
+- At this point, you can transfer the meatballs to a clean, waxed paper-lined baking sheet and freeze for 1 hour.
+The frozen meatballs can be stored in a freezer-safe bag for up to 3 months and reheated in the sauce.

-If making the meatballs to eat immediately, follow the instructions above for mixing and rolling the meatballs, but you can simmer them directly in the sauce instead of baking them, if desired.
+- If making the meatballs to eat immediately, follow the instructions above for mixing and rolling the meatballs, but you can simmer them directly in the sauce instead of baking them, if desired.

 Make the sauce:

-Heat the coconut milk in a heavy-bottomed stockpot over medium heat for about 5 minutes, stirring occasionally, until the coconut milk thickens slightly and starts to release its fragrance.
+- Heat the coconut milk in a heavy-bottomed stockpot over medium heat for about 5 minutes, stirring occasionally, until the coconut milk thickens slightly and starts to release its fragrance.

-Add the curry paste and cook, stirring frequently, for about 3 minutes more, making sure the paste dissolves into the heated coconut milk.
+- Add the curry paste and cook, stirring frequently, for about 3 minutes more, making sure the paste dissolves into the heated coconut milk.

-Raise the heat to medium-high and bring the coconut milk to a simmer.
+- Raise the heat to medium-high and bring the coconut milk to a simmer.
 Add the fish sauce, sugar, and lime leaves, and stir until the sugar is dissolved.

-Add the meatballs and cook, stirring, for about 8-10 minutes until the meatballs are cooked through.
+- Add the meatballs and cook, stirring, for about 8-10 minutes until the meatballs are cooked through.
 Add the water as needed if the sauce starts to thicken too much.